Cooper1313/API-EDU-Tool-Reviewer/README.md

 ---

-## REMEMBER: AI is known to have many biases and false information, due to this it is important to read through and double check all output provided by this tool.
-Do not rely 100% on the output generated, I am not responsible for any false information.
+## DISCLAIMER: AI is known to have many biases and false information, due to this it is important to read through and double check all output provided by this tool.
+I made this to be a helpful starting point, but I'm not responsible for any false information the AI might generate.
+Please use your best judgment!

 ### License